Twins get pitching vet Gray from Reds for 1st-rounder Petty

 The 24-year-old Peguero, a native of the Dominican Republic, was signed as an international free agent by the Reds in 2017.
 He spent the 2021 season as a reliever for High-A affiliate Dayton, posting a 4.96 ERA in 28 appearances.

-The 18-year-old Petty was selected by the Twins with the 26th pick last summer out of Mainland Regional High School in Linwood, New Jersey.
-The right-hander appeared in two minor league games last season.
+The 18-year-old Petty was selected by the Twins last summer out of Mainland Regional High School in Linwood, New Jersey.
+The right-handed Petty appeared in two minor league games last season after signing with the Twins for a $2.5 million bonus, forgoing his college commitment to Florida.

+“It was a lot better competition, obviously, coming from high school baseball, especially from New Jersey baseball.
+It was definitely a big difference.
+But it was fun.
+I really enjoyed it.
+All the guys here are very supportive of you.
+You all have the same goals and aspirations," Petty said last month after reporting to Twins camp, which he was allowed to do because he's not required yet to be placed on the organization's 40-man roster.

+The Twins also finalized their list of 18 players on minor league contracts who have been invited to major league camp, which opened on Sunday.
+Middle infielder Tim Beckham is the most accomplished of the dozen players with prior major league experience.
+That list also includes outfielders Jake Cave and Kyle Garlick, pitchers Danny Coulombe, Juan Minaya and Danny Smeltzer, all of whom were with the Twins last season but removed from the 40-man roster after the season.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports